Can You Get a First-Time Personal Loan With No Credit History?

 • New applications for credit

-• Financial events like debt in collections, bankruptcy, or foreclosure
+• Financial events like debt in collections, bankruptcies, or foreclosures

-When a consumer applies to borrow money, lenders generally take their credit score into account to determine if they should lend them money, how much money they should lend them, and at what interest rates.
-The higher someone’s credit score is, the easier it generally is to qualify for lending products with low-interest rates.
+When you apply for a loan, the lender will typically take your credit score into account to determine if they should lend you money, how much money they should lend you, and at what interest rate.
+The higher someone’s credit score is, generally the easier it is to qualify for lending products with low interest rates.

 How Do You Find Your Credit Score?

-While consumers might not be able to track down every potential credit score they have, there are some easy ways to secure their credit score to get an idea of what their score is across the board.
+While you may not be able to track down every potential credit score you have, there are some easy ways to learn your FICO® credit score, which is one of the most widely used credit scoring models.
+This can give you an idea of what your scores likely look like across the board.

-• Non-profit counselors.
-If someone is working with non-profit credit counselors or HUD-approved housing counselors, those professionals can often provide their clients with a free copy of their credit report and credit score.
+• Nonprofit counselors: If you’re working with a nonprofit credit counselor or HUD-approved housing counselor, those professionals can often provide you with a free copy of your credit report and credit score.

-• Credit reporting agencies.
-Consumers can buy their credit score directly from the credit reporting companies.
+• Credit reporting agencies: You can buy your score directly from the credit reporting companies.

 Recommended: How To Read A Credit Report